kunukn/react-slide-toggle/README.md

 ## provide your own markup

 The component provides the functionality.
-Minimum requirement is to bind the collapsible element with `setCollasibleElement`.
+Minimum requirement is to bind the collapsible element with `setCollapsibleElement`.
 Use the `onToggle` function to toggle the collapsible element.